TorchLean

 5. state a claim about the resulting model and check the artifact that supports it.

-The public API facade is the default entry point for this path.
-The lower layer pages become relevant when a chapter asks a more precise question about tensors, runtime execution, import/export, floating point, or verification.
+The public entry point for this path is import NN.
+The lower-layer pages become relevant when a chapter asks a more precise question about tensors, runtime execution, import/export, floating point, or verification.

 1.3.1.
 Tensors And Models🔗